Fracton magnetohydrodynamics: Magnetic subdiffusion

 corresponding to three quadratically dispersing modes.
 This is to be expected given that the symmetric tensor, $E^{\,}_{ij}$, has six independent degrees of freedom, with three components removed by the Gauss's law constraints \eqref{eq:R2VectorEGauss} and \eqref{eq:R2VectorBGauss}.
 In fact, Gauss's law constrains $k^{\,}_z E^{\,}_{zi} = 0$, which freezes the modes $E^{\,}_{zi}$.

 Next we consider how the hydrodynamic description is altered in the presence of electric charges (with all vector components).
 The effect of, say, electric matter is to break the conservation law associated to $E^{\,}_{ij}$ while preserving the conservation law associated to $B^{\,}_{ij}$.
-As before, quasi-hydrodynamics dictates that the conservation law for $E^{\,}_{ij}$ is replaced by
+Quasi-hydrodynamics dictates that the conservation law for $E^{\,}_{ij}$ is should be broken in the most general manner permitted by symmetry constraints